We don't know enough about Osteosarcoma!

-Is the event-free and overall survival statistics acceptable for children and teenage kids?
+Are the event-free and overall survival statistics acceptable for children and teenage kids?

 The most important question of all is how can we help?

-We can help by raising funds for research that can answer these questions and whatever new ones arise as we make progress.
+We can help by raising funds for research that can answer these questions and whatever new ones arise as we progress.
 We can help by learning from our experience and fighting for research dollars so that other parents do not have to tell you stories like ours.